 The key performance indicators of the business are the net interest income, calculated as interest income less interest expense (including amortisation of debt issue expenses and issue discount) and the net interest margin, calculated as the percentage of net interest to the interest income.
-During 2020, the Company recorded net interest income of $\in$ 5,161,126 (2019: $\in$ 3,799,454) and net interest margin of 18.64% (2019: 10.48%).
-The increase in net interest income and net interest margin for 2020 are in line with management actions to recover incurred costs for the refinancing (refer to financing section of Strategic Report).
-Such costs have been included within "other income / (expenses)" for the year ended 31 December 2019 and therefore have had no impact on net interest income.
-Management adjusts the interest rate applied on the lending agreements of the Company in the current and future periods when such costs are recovered.
-The aforementioned actions conform to the lending agreements the Company has in place with the borrowers.
+During 2021, the Company recorded net interest income of €5,440,355 (2020: €5,161,126) and net interest margin of 19.69% (2020: 18.64%).
+The increase in net interest income and net interest margin is due to decreased effective interest rate of borrowings.